Spacetime geometry of acoustics and electromagnetism: Completing the geometric descriptions

 \subsection{Electromagnetic spinor field}

-Observe in the electromagnetic case that the potential representation in Eq.~\eqref{eq:emF} motivates augmenting the description of $F$ with two scalar fields that together form an auxiliary complex scalar field that keeps track of deviations away from the Lorenz-FitzGerald gauge constraint.
+Observe in the electromagnetic case that the potential representation in Eq.~\eqref{eq:emF} motivates augmenting the description of $F$ with two scalar fields that together form an auxiliary complex scalar field that keeps track of deviations away from the Lorenz-FitzGerald gauge constraints in Eqs.~\eqref{eq:lorenz} and \eqref{eq:lorenzm}.
 That is, given the complex vector potential $z_{\rm em} = \lambda_-\,a_e + \lambda_+\,a_mI$ in Eq.~\eqref{eq:emcomplexpotential}, a full vector derivative yields parts of three distinct grades,

 Bundled together with $F$, the three fields form an even-graded electromagnetic \emph{spinor field} $\psi_{\rm em}$ as a complete description of the measurable electromagnetic field.

 Examining the form of these equations in 3D and recalling that the potential $a_e$ describes the field energy-momentum per electric charge, the scalar field $W_e$ can be identified as a \emph{power per electric charge},